Skip to contents

 This Learner specializes Learner for classification problems:

 Predefined learners can be found in the dictionary mlr_learners.
 Essential classification learners can be found in this dictionary after loading mlr3learners.
-Additional learners are implement in the Github package https://github.com/mlr-org/mlr3extralearners.
+Additional learners are implemented in the Github package https://github.com/mlr-org/mlr3extralearners.

 See also